Pushbutton information message

 Message wording

 Pushbutton information messages should be developed according to the following models (Bentzen et al. 2002).
+As noted above, the MUTCD requires pushbutton information messages to begin with the word “wait”.
 See additional information in Appendix C.

 Use "Street," "Avenue," etc., where needed, to avoid ambiguity.